ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 <!--
 - FIXME: doing more training, perhaps on a GPU accelerated computer
+  - reference [@bernini2021:6] where they discuss using kubernetes cluster for training simulations in parallel, allowing them to "run 1200 hours worth of training in half a day"

 - FIXME: perhaps adding nodes that transform the collection of range measurements into a point cloud in the `body` frame